 July 5, 1980: John Conlee made his debut on the Grand Ole Opry.

 July 2, 1982: Former Grand Ole Opry member DeFord Bailey died in Nashville at the age of 82.
 DeFord was one of the first members of the WSM Barn Dance, but was fired in 1941 by Opry founder George D. Hay.
 Various reasons were given for the firing, but it would appear that race was the major reason.
-For years he refused invitations to return to the Opry, however in February 1974 he returned for the annual reunion show.
+While he did come back to make guest appearances in the 1940s, DeFord was very bitter about being fired by the Opry and went to great lengths to avoid the opportunity to make guest appearances.
+However in February 1974 he returned for the annual reunion show.
 He was well received and would make a few more reunion shows before passing away.
 DeFord is a member of the Country Music Hall of Fame.

 July 6, 1985: Johnny Russell became a member of the Grand Ole Opry.
 Johnny would remain a very popular and loyal member of the Opry until passing away on July 3, 2001 after a period of declining health.
 One of the most talented performers in country music, Johnny was a singer, songwriter and comedian.
 After joining the Opry, Johnny would normally appear on the 11:30 segment, telling funny stories and singing serious songs.
 I was privileged one day to have met Johnny at Opryland and to spend a little bit of time with him.